OneBitAhead/responsive-app-layout/README.md

-nav-width               | 200px                | Width of the left sidebar in pixels header-background-color | #393939 (dark grey)  | Background color of the header bar nav-background-color    | #F8F8F8 (light grey) | Background color of the left sidebar toggle-color            | #FFFFFF              | Background color of the main screen
+nav-width               | 200px                | Width of the left sidebar in pixels header-background-color | #393939 (dark grey)  | Background color of the header bar nav-background-color    | #F8F8F8 (light grey) | Background color of the left sidebar main-background-color   | #FFFFFF              | Background color of the main screen toggle-color            | #FFFFFF              | Text color of the toggle